-- In June 2001 The Guardian had an article on a proposed art project using the mirrors:
+- In June 2001 The Guardian had an article about an acoustic mirror based art proposal (which has not happened):

 This project, though, thematically twists the mirrors by 180 degrees, turning what was to be a shield of defence and surveillance into a tool for communicating with the continent.
 A new sound mirror will be built on Dungeness and a second facing it near Boulogne, probably at Wimereux … So when you stand at a certain point in the mirror, you’ll be able to hear the voice of the person standing by the mirror in France – but only at an exact spot in the mirror.
 Move just a centimetre and the sound will disappear.